jcs090218/jcs-profile/content/projects.en.md

 A dedicated network framework tailored for the creation of [MMO][] games, leveraging [Apache Mina][] and [MySQL][].
 - [JCSPyGm_Lib][] (Winter 2016 🏫):
 A set of tools designed to boost the speed of game development with [Pygame][].
+Please visit the demo project [ImpulseEngine][] for more detailed usage information.
 - [JCSCos2x_Lib][] (Fall 2016 – Winter 2016 🏫):
 A small library provides a fast, superficial, easy-to-implement layer for parallax effects and essential features for making a 2D game using [Cocos2d-x][].
+Watch a short video of the demo project [here](https://www.youtube.com/watch?v=SMMtxSFFqgo).
+(3 weeks; including the demo project)
 - [JCSLOVELua][] (Fall 2016 – Winter 2016 🏫):
 A game framework built on the [LÖVE][] 2D engine that enhances productivity and user experience by providing commonly used systems pre-implemented.
 (animation, camera, input, rendering, simple physics, etc)